 thought to result from the death of brain cells that produce a chemical called

 The Parkinson Research Consortium (PRC) was formed in Ottawa in 2004 to bring together scientists with the common goals of understanding how and why these brain cells die, and applying this knowledge to the treatment of those with the condition.

-There are presently no proven treatments available that can slow the relentless progression of the disease.
+There are currently no proven treatments available to slow the relentless progression of the disease.
 Only through a better understanding of the basic mechanisms that cause it can effective disease-altering treatments be developed.